 Something else to think about is where you’re parking your tow vehicle while you’re out on the boat for the day.
 Some boat ramps may be subject to flooding at extremely high tides, something you probably want to avoid subjecting your vehicle to.
 You also want to make sure you’re parking it in a secure area where it won’t be broken in to.
 Make sure to lock the vehicle as well as use a trailer lock to prevent the trailer from being stolen.

 A Successful Launch

 Launching a boat isn’t hard, it just takes some planning and practice.
 A well maintained boat should be ready to use when it hits the water and a well maintained trailer should have no problem getting you and your boat safely to the boat ramp.
 When you’re planning your day on the water take the time to check your boat and trailer before you leave the house.
 When you’re at the ramp load your boat and conduct your final prep in the staging area.
 A successful boat launch should become routine with practice, once you develop your routine and checklist, the aspects of launching that may seem stressful today will become second nature.
 Have a question about launching your boat or want to suggest a tip to include in this article?
 Feel free to leave a comment below or contact us at BoatEasy.
-If you’re looking for someone who can give you lessons on how to launch your boat, check out BoatEasy’s boat captains, many of which offer training to new boat owners.
+If you’re looking for someone who can give you a hand and go over launching your boat whether by yourself or with friends and family, check out BoatEasy’s boat captains for hire category, many of which offer training to new boat owners.